Homeowners Insurance

 Bundle Your Policies for Multi-Line Discounts

 If you’re carrying your home insurance with one company and your auto with another, you’re almost certainly leaving money on the table.
-Multi-policy bundling is one of the most reliable discounts in the industry — carriers offer it because customers who hold multiple policies are statistically less likely to switch, and the carrier gets more premium volume from a single household.
+Multi-policy bundling is one of the most reliable discounts in the industry.
+Carriers offer it because customers who hold multiple policies are statistically less likely to switch, and the carrier gets more premium volume from a single household.

 The typical bundle discount runs 15–25% off your homeowners premium, and some carriers extend additional savings on the auto side as well.
 It’s not uncommon to save $300–$600 a year just by consolidating.
 If you also carry an umbrella policy, life insurance, or a landlord policy with the same carrier, the discounts can compound further.
+Major carriers including State Farm, Allstate, Nationwide, and USAA all publish multi-policy discounts, though the exact percentages vary by state and coverage type.

 ⚡ Pro Tip

 Ask your carrier about a “new home” discount if you purchased in the last few years, and a “claims-free” discount if you haven’t filed in 3–5 years.
-These are standard at most major carriers but rarely offered proactively — you have to ask.
+These are standard at most major carriers but rarely offered proactively, you have to ask.

 Savings Strategy Typical Savings Effort Level Best For